Info Sleuth

 **Claims:**

-* **Secondary Claim:** The number of single women in the U.S. is increasing at a rate of 1.2% per year.
+* **Supporting Claim:** The number of single women in the U.S. is increasing by 1.2% yearly.

 **Implications:**